The iPad’s Pros And Cons In A Health Care Setting

 • It does not run Flash, the Adobe Systems Inc. platform on which the majority of the Web's video is developed.

-• It does not support USB devices or printers.
+• It does not support USB devices or printers.• It has no camera.

 • Its free-form factor could give rise to ergonomic issues and security breaches -- though these issues could arise with the use of any tablet device.